Download our FREE smartphone app today!

 If you are isolating at home because you have been in contact with somebody who has symptoms, please try not to worry.
 You will be able to access your normal lesson via Teams so that you do not miss out.
 Your teachers will make sure that you are given access to your normal lessons at the normal times so that you can access the lesson and also see your friends.

-How to upload completed work to Show My Homework / Submitting work online
+How to submit your work using Forms / Submitting work online

 How will I know when the Academy is open for students and when I need to return?